aametwally/WEVOTE/README.md

 # Getting Started
 This section details steps for installing and running WEVOTE.
-Current WEVOTE version only support Linux.
+Current WEVOTE version only supports Linux.
 If you experience difficulty installing or running the software, please contact (Ahmed Metwally: ametwa2@uic.edu).

 ### Prerequisites